Muslim convert Lewis Ludlow admits Oxford Street terror plot 'to kill 100'

 On April 13, Ludow’s mobile phone was retrieved from a storm drain.

-It contained videos of the defendant swearing allegiance to IS and pictures of crowded areas, said to be evidence of "hostile reconnaissance".
+It contained videos of the defendant swearing allegiance to so-called Islamic State and pictures of crowded areas, said to be evidence of "hostile reconnaissance".

+"I grew up amongst you, I learnt your culture, your ways of life and your disgusting debauchery.
+I reject all of this," Ludlow said in the videos.

+"I spit on your citizenship, your passport, you can go to Hell with that."

-Meanwhile, undercover officers engaged Yaqeen in online chat, in which the IS fanatic called for "lone wolf" attacks and funds to be sent to the Philippines.
+Meanwhile, undercover officers engaged Yaqeen in online chat, in which the so-called Islamic State fanatic called for "lone wolf" attacks and funds to be sent to the Philippines.

 Yaqeen put the undercover officer in touch with Ludlow, implying they could work together on an attack in Britain.